Xyvir/iex.run/.github/readme.md

 ## todo:

-- add external download and run option via metaparemeter OR other scripts
 - Have stub script replace spaces with quesiton marks automatically for parameters.
 - finish remaining planned meta-parameters
-- review / refactor cumbersome string manipulation
 - add metaparameter instructions to readme.
 - test / add support for non-vanity urls; updated readme with info (repo.github.io)
 - fill in readme details more steps on setup
+- add 'external download' and run option via metaparemeter OR other recursive scripts
+- review / refactor cumbersome string manipulation
-- test parameters that contain quotes (fixed with encoding?)
+- test parameters that require? quotes (fixed with encoding?)
 - have iex.run respect working directory when script runs (in case script does something in the current directory and cares about this)
-- support for powershell core / posh?